Delivering on our mission to promote a trusted internet for Canadians

 - Media lab

-CIRA continued its investment in internet exchange points (IXPs) by supporting the growth and governance of individual IXPs, including Iqaluit’s ArcticIX, which is now in the development phase.
-We also consulted with partners working to consolidate the Moncton, PEI, and Halifax IXPs into one larger Atlantic IXP.
-In FY20 CIRA will employ an IXP Program Manager to support individual IXPs and encourage network operators of all stripes, including governments, enterprises, ISPs, and content providers to peer at local exchange points and keep internet traffic in Canada.
+CIRA continued its investment in internet exchange points (IXPs) by supporting the growth and governance of individual IXPs.
+We hired a fulltime IXP Program Manager to support individual IXPs and encourage network operators of all stripes, including governments, enterprises, ISPs, and content providers to peer at local exchange points and keep internet traffic in Canada.
+In FY21, we will launch a new, interactive dashboard that will provide users with real-time data on the role IXPs play in Canada's internet.
+We will also encourage peering with IXPs, as the COVID-19 pandemic makes network resiliency more important than ever.

 Contact your local IXP to find out how to get connected.